-Sites & Networks 📷 pology > Sites & Networks
+Sites & Networks Topol ogy → Sites & Networks 7

-Sites & Networks Site and Network configuration is used in properly shape and direct traffic on your i eatures reference the Sites and Netw vorks configured here
+Sites & Networks Site and Network configuration is used in Qo properly shape and direct traffic on your net eatures reference the Sites and Netw New Network orks configured here

-Networks ICLWUI K. New Network
+Networks Represents the WAN networks that sites use to communicate to each oth Network Name:

-Represents the WAN networks that sites u Add a Network ise to communicate to each oth Public Network Save Revert
+Add a Network Save

 Network Name Public Securable Sites

-My WAN No No 1
+► My WAN No No 1

 ▶ MPLS No No 1

-NR. man and and the second
+VPN NQ. man No.

-Defining a Site
+Defining a site